DataDog/documentation/content/en/serverless/installation/nodejs.md

 ### Install the Datadog Lambda Library

 If you are deploying your Lambda function as a container image, you cannot use the Datadog Lambda Library as a layer.
-Instead, you must install the Datadog Lambda Library directly within the image.
+Instead, you must install the Datadog Lambda Library as a dependency of your function within the image.
 If you are using Datadog tracing, you must also install `dd-trace`.

 **NPM**: